• Recipe Box

 How Long to Cook a Pot Roast in Your Ninja Foodi

-After making this dish several times, I realize that you need about 20-30 minutes of pressure cooking time per pound of roast.
-Most cuts of meat for pot roasts get more tender the longer, they cook so you generally don’t need to worry that you’ll overdo it.
+Most cuts of meat for pot roasts get more tender the longer they cook, so you generally don’t need to worry that you’ll overdo it.

 Difference between regular and quick release on a pressure cooker

-You’ll often see pressure cooker recipes talk about the release valve.
-Some are very specific, telling you to wait ten minutes before using the quick release.
+You’ll often see pressure cooker recipes talk about the pressure release valve.
+Some are very specific, telling you to wait ten minutes before using the quick release, and turning the seal to the vent position.
 Others might tell you to vent right away.
-So what does this all mean?

 Using a Pressure Cooker creates lots of steam in the pot

-Since the food is cooked under high pressure, a lot of steam builds up in the pot.
-With some foods and recipes, you can release pressure immediately using the quick venting.
 If you do this, just be careful!
 It will shoot up a jet of pressurized steam so you want to make sure your hand is not directly over the vent.

 Sometimes, quick venting prevents overcooking

 For some recipes, quick venting is needed to stop the cook time.
 For example, if you pressure cooked cauliflower or other vegetables, you want to quick release the steam to avoid additional cooking.
-But, if it’s not listed in your recipe, feel free to do the natural release, it just extends the cook time.

 For my pressure cooker pot roast, you can either let it sit and release slowly or you can quick release the steam.
 Either method will produce amazingly tender meat.
 It really just depends on how big of a hurry you are in to eat the delicious meal.